cs1302uga/cs1302-ce05/README.md

    http://cs.uga.edu/~user/cs1302-ce05-doc/
    ```

    You should see the API documentation website that you generated.
+Other than the website
-Does this website look
+   you generated while doing the reading, does this website look similar to any other
-   similar to any other websites that you may have visited?
+   websites that you may have visited?
 If so, what?
-You can be general
-   in your response.
+You can be general in your response.

 **CHECKPOINT**

 ### Writing API Documentation

 1. From the API documentation website, click on one of the links to the `House` class.
+In your notes, list
+   the name of each method that appears to contain commented documentation.
 How many
-   methods currently contain Javadoc comments?
+   such methods currently contain Javadoc comments are there?

 1. In `House.java`, some of the methods already have multiline, non-Javadoc comments.
 Transform the
    comments into Javadoc using the appropriate syntax.
 In each Javadoc comment, include one or more